Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches

 \section{Introduction}

-Throughout its history, the Dark Matter (DM) hypothesis has been successful in explaining a series of independent observations which span from galactic up to cosmological scales~\cite{bretone_history_2018}.
+Throughout its history, the Dark Matter (DM) hypothesis has been successful in explaining a series of independent observations which span from the galactic up to cosmological scales~\cite{bretone_history_2018}.
 Also within our own galaxy, various kinematic tracers of the gravitational potential have shown the need for a massive DM halo~\cite{oort_note_1960,bahcall_giants_1984,kuijken_galactic_1991,fich_rotation_1989,merrifield_rotation_1992,dehnen_mass_1998,salucci_dark_2010,sofue_rotation_2013,catena_novel_2010,iocco_evidence_2015,read_local_2014}.
 The latter has been long recognized as a promising target for the discovery of DM particles, either through direct detection in lab experiments~\cite{goodman_detectability_1985} or by indirect searches aimed at detecting emissions related to DM annihilation or decay~\cite{zeldovich_astrophysical_1980,silk_gamma-ray_1987}.
 On the other hand, the existing experiments have not yet provided an undisputed detection of DM signals.
-Instead, robust upper limits on the strength of possible interactions between DM and SM particles have been obtained~\cite{jianglai_current_2017,conrad_indirect_2017,schumann_direct_2019}.
-Its coupling to baryons has been extensively probed by direct detection experiments which use large loads of various target materials to search for nuclear recoils induced by scattering with local DM.
+Instead, robust upper limits on the strength of possible interactions between DM and Standard Model (SM) particles have been obtained~\cite{jianglai_current_2017,conrad_indirect_2017,schumann_direct_2019}.
+Its coupling to baryons has been extensively probed by direct detection experiments which use large loads of various target materials to search for nuclear recoils induced by their scattering with the local DM.
 At the same time, independent limits regarding DM's annihilation into SM states have been established from indirect searches where particularly strong bounds come from the absence of excess radiation, consistent with DM explanation, in the central part of the Milky Way~\cite{abazajian_strong_2020}.
-However, all of these constraints crucially depend on the modelling of DM distribution within our galaxy.
+However, all of these constraints crucially depend on the modeling of DM distribution within our galaxy.
 For instance, the nuclear recoil rate, which is the key observable in direct detection experiments, is proportional to the local DM density multiplied by a convolution of the relevant cross-section with DM's velocity distribution.
-An accurate description of the local DM is also crucial for correctly predicting the signatures of DM induced signals that are needed for rejecting various backgrounds.
-On the other hand, in indirect searches the annihilation flux is proportional to the DM density squared integrated along the line of sight, which makes the bounds particularly sensitive to the DM distribution near the galactic centre.
+An accurate modeling of local DM is also needed for correctly predicting various signatures of DM induced events which are crucial for rejecting backgrounds.
+On the other hand, in indirect searches the annihilation flux is proportional to the DM density squared integrated along the line of sight, which makes the bounds particularly sensitive to the DM distribution near the galactic center.
 In the simplest case of s-wave annihilations the DM velocity distribution plays no role, however, it becomes important in numerous well-motivated DM models where non-trivial velocity dependences of the annihilation cross-section arise -- see, e.g.,~\cite{hagelin_perhaps_1984,kang_singlet_2008,pospelov_secluded_2008,tulin_beyond_2013,das_selection_2017,dent_thermal_2010,iengo_sommerfeld_2009,slatyer_sommerfeld_2010}.